 This course is intended to help readers appreciate the artistry of biblical prose and poetry.
 We will examine texts from the Old and New Testaments and Apocrypha, paying special attention to plot structure, word-plays, imagery, repetition, characterization, themes, parallelism and aetiology.
 Throughout the term, we will consider reinterpretations of biblical literature in the music, literature, and art and film of our own culture.
 Class sessions have a lecture/discussion format.
-There will be two or three exams and short weekly writings.
+There will be three or four exams and short weekly writings or quizzes.
 Writing intensive.
 No prerequisites.

 Religion 134 C/R – Chinese and Japanese Religious Traditions